FrolicBrat/ApnaBank_project_Javascript/README.md

 filter([🍿, 🍔, 🍳], isVegetarian) // Here the filter function is used to get the desired output.
 As per the (isVegetarian) condition.
 =>  [🍿, 🍳]

-reduce([🍿, 🍳], eat) // At last this is what happend when reduce is called => 💩
+reduce([🍿, 🍳], eat) // At last this is what happend when reduce is called😂.Reduce function is used when we need a single value from the array.
+=> 💩